 Bonus content includes: transforming your bar checklist, mocktail and cocktail recipes, a seasonality chart, and more!

 The course uses gamification in two ways: badges to reward learners when they reach goals and gamified course content.
 Here’s what it looks like:

 #1 – Categorize and match game

 In this game, the learner matches the word in the middle with 1 of 2 categories.
 As they play, they gain points for correct answers.
-This game tests the learner’s knowledge through a fun, interactive game within the flow of learning.
+This game tests the learner’s knowledge through a fun, interactive game within the flow of digital learning.

 #2 – Letter Jumble

 Letter Jumble is an excellent game to review newly-learned vocabulary words and visualize the words.
 How it works: gain points for placing the correct letter in the missing box to form the word.